“Love between two adults is always conditional. You can fall out of love because you are able to fall in love.” – Bryan Cranston, American actor.

 But remember, that people often come and go.
 Each person is meant to teach you a lesson.
 So think of this mishap as a learning experience about trust and boundaries.

 9. Do not get into the revenge mode

-Men, more than women, can find it difficult to accept their love story is over.
-When you want to fall out of love with your wife or girlfriend, don’t mess it up further by indulging in a relationship on the rebound.
-It will lead to no solutions.
-It will only end up complicating your emotions.
-Entering rebound relationships to cause your ex pain is a bad idea.
+We do not emphasize this lightly.
+Men, more than women, can find it difficult to accept that their love story is finally over.
+When you want to fall out of love with your wife or girlfriend because she has moved on, don’t mess it up further by indulging in a relationship on the rebound.

 10. Channel your negativity into positivity